wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 # REMAINING ISSUES : Memory (Bandwidth) Reduction for Scientific Computing on GPUs

+## 2021-08-24

+There is a bug in the scalariser: if non-map args use indices i,j,k derived from global_id, they are ignored and not declared Another bug is that the non-map args are omitted from the args list in some cases:
+- velfg_map_76_scal should have dx1,dy1,dzn,dzs but only has dzn,dzs
+- velfg_map_133_scal should have dx1,dy1,dzn and that is OK
+- velfg_map_218_scal should have dx1,dy1,dzn,dzs and that is OK

+So why are dx1 and dy1 omitted?
+How is their usage different?

 ## 2021-07-26

 A small issue but I wonder why it happens: some of the non-map args that should be stage kernel arguments are not.